 Here's what you'll need to do:

 Any USB data cable that fits the standard USB port on your phone and your computer will work, so there's no need to go buy an expensive cable.
 It should also charge your phone while it's connected.

 If no software came with your USB data cable, then you'll need to purchase that separately, since Windows needs the right drivers in order to recognize your phone.
 One program I've tried is Data Pilot:

-You can get a copy of Data Pilot pretty cheap from Amazon and it works with all major phone types.
+You can get a copy of Data Pilot for pretty cheap it works with all major phone types.
 It will show you a list of folders on your phone containing photos, music (ring tones), contacts, and videos (if your phone supports video).